google/osv.dev/docs/api/post-v1-querybatch.md

 The parameters are the same as those in found [here](post-v1-query.md#parameters), but you can make multiple queries.

-Information on paginated results for querybatch requests is available [here](#pagination).
+[Instructions are available](#pagination) for handling pagination for querybatch requests.

 ## Payload
 ```json